Answers to Your Questions Related to the 2021 AMC Huts Season

 Q: When will AMC go back to normal capacity?

 A: AMC will return the huts to normal capacity when we feel it is safe to do so.
-This decision will depend on state and federal regulations and other key data points.
+This decision will depend on state and federal regulations and other key data points such as regional vaccination rates and COVID case numbers.

 Q: What is the plan for meal service in the huts?
 Will it be staggered?